Virginia home explodes with fire crews inside, leaving firefighter dead and 13 injured, officials say | KRDO

 Crews responded to the home around 7:40 p.m.
 ET Friday after getting a 911 call about a gas odor coming from the residence, the Loudoun County Combined Fire and Rescue System said in a news release Saturday.

-“Upon arrival, units from Sterling located a 500-gallon underground propane tank with a leak on the side of the residence” and called for a hazardous materials response team, the release said.

-A short time later, a “catastrophic explosion” took place, the release said.
+Johnson said firefighters entered the home with appropriate PPE and the two occupants of the home, as well as their pets, were removed.
+Shortly before 8:30 p.m., units on the scene reported a “catastrophic explosion” that caused firefighters inside the home to become trapped and injured others outside the structure.

+“One, we have to check for occupants, we make sure that everybody’s out of the house, and then we have to control the leak.
+That’s our job – to try and control the leaking propane,” Johnson said.
+The chief commended the home’s occupant for reporting the gas smell to 911.

-Multiple maydays and calls for help came from the wreck, and crews rushed to find and rescue firefighters in the debris, officials said.
+Multiple maydays and calls for help came from the wreck, and crews rushed to find and rescue firefighters in the debris.
 Officials said there were “varying degrees of injuries.”
+According to the chief, the four members of the Loudoun County fire rescue system that remain in the hospital are expected to survive.

 Photos and video of the aftermath of the show a huge plume of smoke billowing from the leveled home with debris scattered into the street.
 Multiple fire trucks and emergency vehicles could be seen responding.

-Note: This article has been updated.
-CNN’s Zoe Sottile contributed.